hrajpal96/shelf/README.md

 https://github.com/sendgrid/sendgrid-java

-Used majorly for verification purposes and notifications (coming soon...) .
+Used majorly for verification purposes and notifications through e-mails .